tensorflow/tensorboard/tensorboard/plugins/custom_plugin/README.md

 Note: when you write summary for visualization there will be two differnt format for writting the summary.
 Choose appropriate based on your usecase.

-## Guide : How to install, generate logs and visulize
+## Guide : How to install, generate logs and visualize

 ## 1. Setup Virtualenv (Recommanded - Development mode)